E-commerce

 Ads, embedded reviews, web fonts: instability = accidental clicks and frustration at checkout.

-INP has taken a central place in discussions about interactivity: the web.dev documentation on INP explains how this metric differs from older approaches and why it better reflects real user experience.
+INP has taken center stage in discussions about interactivity: the web.dev documentation on INP explains how this metric differs from older approaches and why it better reflects the real experience.
 For your audit, note the critical interactions in your purchase journey and test them on mobile, not just on desktop.

-A common mistake is optimizing for the PageSpeed Insights score on a single URL, a single device, and at a single moment.
+A common mistake is to optimize for the PageSpeed Insights score on a single URL, a single device, and a single moment.
 Aggregated field data (such as that exposed via CrUX) reflects varied network and hardware conditions: it can differ greatly from a lab test.
 For a useful audit:

-• Choose representative URLs: homepage, a high-traffic collection page, a “typical” product page, a blog article page that captures organic traffic.
+• Choose representative URLs: homepage, a high-traffic collection, a "typical" product page, a blog article page that captures organic traffic.

 • Compare mobile and desktop: e-commerce traffic is often mostly mobile; bottlenecks differ.

-• Document the context: active theme, app list, presence of a consent banner, A/B tests, marketing preloading.
+• Document the context: active theme, list of apps, presence of a consent banner, A/B tests, marketing preloading.

-• Avoid drawing conclusions too quickly: an “average” metric over a short period can mask spikes after a deployment or a campaign.
+• Avoid drawing conclusions too quickly: an "average" metric over a short period can hide spikes after a deployment or a campaign.

-The Chrome UX Report describes how this aggregated data is built: useful for understanding what you see in the tools that rely on it.
+The Chrome UX Report describes how this aggregated data is built: useful for understanding what you see in the tools that draw on it.

 Tools and reports: correspondence table